Citizen's CZ Smart watch gets even smarter the more you wear it

-(Pocket-lint) - Citizen has announced an updated version of its CZ Smart wearable, this time claiming that it will get even smarter the more people wear it.
+Citizen has announced an updated version of its CZ Smart wearable, this time claiming that it will get even smarter the more people wear it.

 Building on the previous CZ Smart, Citizen says that the new version is capable of learning and anticipating patterns of fatigue and alertness in an attempt to give wearers more useful data about their bodies and mental wellbeing.